-This Navajo hand made sterling silver bracelet is set with a rare and unusual natural Kingman turquoise stone, bright blue in color with an interesting olive brown matrix.
-When I first saw this fabulous turquoise stone, I could not believe it was Kingman, but the shop verified it.
+This Navajo hand made sterling silver bracelet is set with a rare and unusual natural Kingman turquoise stone, bright aqua blue and green in color with an interesting golden brown matrix.
+When I first saw this fascinating turquoise stone, I could not believe it was Kingman, but the shop verified it.
 The sterling silver cuff bracelet is heavily decorated with applied repousse silver work, stamped hogan beads, twisted silver rope, and stamping end to end.
 An antique satin finish completes the old-style look.

 The sturdy bracelet measures 7/8 inches wide, with an inside end-to-end measurement of 5-3/8 inches plus there is an opening gap of 1-1/8 inch.
 The bracelet weighs 67 grams.

 Brand new in perfect condition.
 It is stamped sterling and has Darryl Becenti's hallmark.
-It is also stamped HEAVY BY HAND which is a new shop in Albuquerque for whom Darryl works sometimes.
+It is also stamped HEAVY BY HAND which is a new shop in Albuquerque for whom Darryl worked sometimes.
+I am sad to report that Darryl passed away several months ago.
 Certificate of Authenticity included and gift box included.